dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

     * MAM policies that are created in the Intune admin console cannot be imported into the Azure portal.
 The MAM policies must be re-created in the Azure portal.
 * Other **app management features** like deploying apps and app configuration policies are currently only available in the **Intune administrator console**.

+z
+If you are new to Azure portal, read the [Azure portal for Microsoft Intune MAM policies](azure-portal-for-microsoft-intune-mam-policies.md) topic to get the basics of using the Azure portal.

 For instructions on how to create a MAM policy on the Intune admin console, see [Configure and deploy mobile application management policies in the Microsoft Intune console](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md).